lonerapier/lonerapier.github.io/docs/getting-started/upgrading.md

 npx quartz upgrade
 ```

 As Quartz uses [git](https://git-scm.com/) under the hood for versioning, upgrading effectively 'pulls' in the updates from the official Quartz GitHub repository.
-If you have local changes that might conflict with the updates, you may need to resolve these manually yourself (or, pull manually using `git pull origin upstream`).
+Merge conflicts in `quartz.lock.json` are handled automatically — Quartz backs up your lockfile before pulling and restores it afterward.
+For other files with local changes that conflict with the updates, you may need to resolve these manually yourself (or, pull manually using `git pull origin upstream`).

 > [!hint]
 > Quartz will try to cache your content before upgrading to try and prevent merge conflicts.
 If you get a conflict mid-merge, you can stop the merge and then run `npx quartz restore` to restore your content from the cache.